 Cybersecurity

-Funding Available for Cybersecurity Assessments for Indiana Small Businesses!
+Funding Available for Cybersecurity Assessment and Implementation Support for Indiana Small Businesses!

-The Indiana Economic Development Corporation (IEDC), using a program funded by the U.S. Small Business Administration (SBA), is partnering with Purdue MEP to fund up to $250,000 in 2024-2025 for Cybersecurity Maturity Model Certification (CMMC) Level 1 assessments and implementation.
+The Indiana Economic Development Corporation (IEDC), using a program funded by the U.S. Small Business Administration (SBA), is partnering with Purdue MEP to conduct cybersecurity assessments and implementation.
+Using the Department of Defense’s unifying standard for the implementation of cybersecurity across the Defense Industrial Base (DIB) - Cybersecurity Maturity Model Certification (CMMC), the following projects are planned:

 Click here to learn more.
 Funding is open now through August 2025 - or until funding runs out.